shajra/nix-project/doc/project-developing-basics.md

 nix run
 ```

-    Summer of Nix is Here!
-Apply now
-    NixOS - Go to homepage
+    NixOS - Go to homepage (Main Navigation Toggle)
     Explore Download Learn Governance Community Blog Donate Search
-    Applications for Summer of Nix 2026 are now open!

-    Learn more
+    NixOS 26.05 released Read Announcement

     Declarative builds
     and deployments.

+    Nix is a tool that takes a unique approach to package management and system
+    configuration.
+Learn how to make reproducible, declarative and reliable
     …

 ## Additional caching of Nix evaluations<a id="sec-3-3"></a>